 Number of mobile investments in 2011: 18

-Specific investments: 4INFO, Cloudbot, do@, GameSalad, JiWire, Medialets, MomentFeed, Neul, Opinionaided, Qosmos, Siklu, Synapsense, Tango, Taptu, TOA, ViVOTech, Z2Live
+Specific investments: 4INFO, Cloudbot, [email protected], GameSalad, JiWire, Medialets, MomentFeed, Neul, Opinionaided, Qosmos, Siklu, Synapsense, Tango, Taptu, TOA, ViVOTech, Z2Live

 About: Founded in 1983.
 Headquartered in Palo Alto, Calif.
 The firm manages $8.8 billion in capital commitments and has invested in a variety of companies related to mobile, including Facebook, Groupon, GetJar, AdMob, Spotify, Dropbox, Rovio, Lookout and MetroPCS.

 Specific investments: Animoca, Azumio, BlueSprig, Breezy, CellScope, Dropcam, GetJar, Hotel Tonight, Lookout, MoPub, Pipette, Qriously, Qwilt, Rovio, Shopmium, Skimble, SoundTracking

 About: Founded in 1978.
 Headquartered in Chevy Chase, Md., and Menlo Park, Calif.
 The firm has more than $11 billion in capital committed and the firm's most notable investments include 3com, Juniper Networks, Macromedia, Salesforce.com, TiVo, Vonage and WebMD.

 Specific investments: Aerohive, CellScope, Euclid Elements, Leyden Energy, Millennial Media, Pipette, Pulse, SiliconBlue, Skimble, Stitcher, Subtext, TabbedOut, Tabula, Umami, ValueFirst Messaging, Vuclip

 About: Founded in 2010.
 Headquartered in Mountain View, Calif.
 The firm was started by angel investor and former PayPal marketing chief Dave McClure.